ajgrande924/insight-project/NOTES.md

 The users of the cluster are divided into three different roles, depending on their privilege:

-  - Cluster administrator: This role is for administrators of the entire cluster, who manage all tenants.
+  - **Cluster administrator**: This role is for administrators of the entire cluster, who manage all tenants.
 Cluster administrators can create, read, update, and delete any policy object.
 They can create namespaces and assign them to namespace administrators.
-  - Namespace administrator: This role is for administrators of specific, single tenants.
+  - **Namespace administrator**: This role is for administrators of specific, single tenants.
 A namespace administrator can manage the users in their namespace.
-  - Developer: Members of this role can create, read, update, and delete namespaced non-policy objects like Pods, Jobs, and Ingresses.
+  - **Developer**: Members of this role can create, read, update, and delete namespaced non-policy objects like Pods, Jobs, and Ingresses.
 Developers only have these privileges in the namespaces they have access to.

 **Why am I running the Spark cluster in one availability zone?**